-TED - Teacher Education Course Descriptions
+Teacher Education Course Descriptions (TED)

-- TED 101 Education Seminar 0 credit The purpose of this seminar is to prepare students to successfully complete the TED program.
-The course explores the people, procedures, and policies of the TED program, the state requirements of TED students, the curriculum and course sequences of the TED program, and the TED field experience program. - TED 102 Transfer Seminar 0 credit
+TED 100 Education Seminar

+The purpose of this seminar is to prepare students to successfully complete the TED program.
+The course explores the people, procedures, and policies of the TED program, the state requirements of TED students, the curriculum and course sequences of the TED program, and the TED field experience program.